 Conclusion why does my dog lay down to eat

-Though there may be need for concern when your dog lays down to eat, there are more advantages to your dog taking this natural position when they eat.
+Though there may be a need for concern when your dog lays down to eat, there are more advantages to your dog taking this natural position when they eat.

 As a matter of fact, you want to encourage it as much as possible so that you promote good posture and prevent possible health issues as your dog ages.